Backendless/ios-SDK/README.md

 ## RELEASE HISTORY
 4.0b9 June 8, 2017
-* sid parameter changed to objectId in the PersistenceService class
+* sid parameter changed to objectId in the PersistenceService class methods
 * SDK cleanup

 4.0b8 May 22, 2017